Tattletales: Episode status

 Both versions of Tattletales remain intact, but only a portion have been seen on Game Show Network: episodes of the CBS run from 1974 to 1977, selected episodes from the CBS run from 1977 to 1978, and several months of the 1982–84 run.
 GSN never reran the nighttime syndicated version.
 Episodes of the 1974–1977 daytime version of Tattletales can currently be seen on Buzzr.

 Two episodes of the nighttime syndicated version aired on Buzzr on February 9, 2020, as part of their "Love at First Sight" marathon.

 International versions

 An Australian version of Tattletales aired on the Seven Network as Celebrity Tattle Tales, hosted by Ugly Dave Gray for a brief time in 1980, and was produced by Reg Grundy.
 The show was cancelled after being on the air for only three months.
 Each of the first five questions was worth $60 with one $120 question to follow.

 A Brazilian version of Tattletales ran on Sistema Brasileiro de Televisão from 1975 to 1986 under the name Ela Disse, Ele Disse ("She said, He said") hosted by Silvio Santos.

+In popular culture

+A spoof of the show aired on a 1977 episode of SCTV; called 'Celebrity TattleTales', the segment (a commercial for the show) featured Prince Philip (Joe Flaherty) and Queen Elizabeth (Catherine O'Hara) being asked a question by Bert Convy (played by Eugene Levy).